-- (a) Off-premise signs, except as governed by subsection 119-6(a)(4). - (b) Motion signs or similar devices. - (c) Signs which are painted or drawn on the roof or walls of a building or located on trees, rocks, or similar natural surfaces. - (d) Signs which interfere with the ability of vehicle operators or pedestrians to see traffic signals or which impede the vision of traffic by vehicle operators or pedestrians are prohibited. - (e) Signs which obstruct any window, door, fire escape, or opening intended to provide ingress or egress to any structure or building or public way. - (f) Signs containing statements, words, or pictures of an obscene or indecent. - (g) Any illuminated sign which changes in either color or intensity of light. - (h) Portable signs except as noted in subsection 119-6(a)(7). - (i) Roof signs except as noted in subsection 119-7(b)(8).
+- (a) Off-premise signs, except as governed by subsection 119-6(a)(5). - (b) Motion signs or similar devices. - (c) Signs which are painted or drawn on the roof of a building or located on trees, rocks, or similar natural surfaces. - (d) Signs which interfere with the ability of vehicle operators or pedestrians to see traffic signals or which impede the vision of traffic by vehicle operators or pedestrians are prohibited.
+No private sign shall contain words which might be construed as traffic controls, such as "Stop," "Caution," "Warning," etc., unless such sign is intended to direct traffic on the premises. - (e) Signs which obstruct any window, door, fire escape, or opening intended to provide ingress or egress to any structure or building or public way. - (f) Signs containing obscene or indecent statements, words, or pictures. - (g) Portable signs except as noted in subsection 119-6(a)(7).

+(h) Roof signs except as noted in subsection 119-7(b)(8).